 1988-89 Talks.
-After futile informal direct talks, Cypriot President Vassiliou and Denktash submitted papers that hardened positions.
-In April 1989, Secretary General Perez de Cuellar proposed separate meetings.
+After futile informal direct talks, Cypriot President George Vassiliou and Denktash submitted papers that hardened positions.
+In April 1989, U.N.
+Secretary General Javier Perez de Cuellar proposed separate meetings.
 Denktash balked, but the U.N. believed the parties had agreed to "separate and periodic joint meetings."
 In June, Perez de Cuellar circulated draft ideas for an agreement.
 Turkish Cypriots argued that the U.N. had exceeded its good offices role and would accept only a document drafted by the parties.

-March 1990 - April 1992.
+March 1990-April 1992.
+U.N.
 Security Council Resolution 649, May 13, 1990, reaffirmed the Secretary General's right to make suggestions.
-It referred to the federal solution as bicommunal as regards constitutional aspects and bizonal as regards territorial aspects - the first U.N. reference to bizonality, a key concept for the Turkish Cypriots.
+It referred to the federal solution as bicommunal in its constitutional aspects and bizonal in its territorial aspects - the first U.N. reference to bizonality, a key concept for the Turkish Cypriots, who believe that it responds to their desire for separation.

 In June 1991, Perez de Cuellar called for an international meeting.
-On August 2, President Bush announced that Greece and Turkey had agreed to a U.N. conference on Cyprus.
-The Secretary General insisted that the sides be within range of agreement first, but the Greek and Turkish Prime Ministers were unable to find common ground.
-On October 8, de Cuellar reported that a conference was not possible and blamed Denktash's assertion that each side possessed sovereignty, which U.N. resolutions attribute solely to the Republic.
+On August 2, President George H.W.
+Bush announced that Greece and Turkey had agreed to a U.N. conference on Cyprus.
+The Secretary General insisted, however, that the two sides be within range of agreement first.
+The Greek and Turkish Prime Ministers were unable to find common ground and, on October 8, de Cuellar reported that a conference was not possible.
+He blamed the failure on Denktash's assertion that each side possessed sovereignty, which U.N. resolutions attribute solely to the Republic.

 Set of Ideas.
-Secretary General Boutros-Ghali's April 1992 report suggested a bizonal federation of two politically equal communities, possessing one international personality and sovereignty.
+Secretary General Boutros Boutros-Ghali's April 1992 Report to the Security Council presented a framework for a settlement, which he referred to as a "Set of Ideas."
+The Secretary General suggested a bizonal federation of two politically equal communities, possessing one international personality and sovereignty.
 A bicameral legislature would have a 70:30 ratio of Greek Cypriots to Turkish Cypriots in the lower house and a 50:50 ratio in the upper house.
-7:3 ratio would prevail in the federal executive.
-Each state would be guaranteed a majority of the population and of land in its area.
-Non-Cypriot forces not foreseen in the 1960 Treaty of Alliance would withdraw.
-In June, Boutros-Ghali presented a "non-map."
-A revised U.N. draft provided for separate referenda in each community within 30 days of an agreement, an 18-month transitional period, withdrawal of Turkish troops, guarantees consistent with Conference on Security and Cooperation in Europe principles, an end of the Greek Cypriot embargo, free movement, a time-table for the return of Greek Cypriot refugees and their property, three constitutions (one for each community and one for the central government), vice-presidential veto power (no rotating presidency), an island-wide referendum on European Community membership, and the return of Varosha and about 30 villages to Greek Cypriots.
+A 7:3 ratio would prevail in the federal executive.
+Each community would be guaranteed to have a majority of the population and of land in its area.
+Non-Cypriot forces not foreseen in the 1960 Treaty of Alliance - that is, most Turkish troops - would withdraw.
+In June, Boutros-Ghali presented what diplomats referred to as a "non-map" of his territorial suggestions.

+A revised U.N. draft provided for separate referenda in each community within 30 days of an agreement, an 18-month transitional period, withdrawal of Turkish troops, guarantees consistent with Conference on Security and Cooperation in Europe (CSCE) principles, an end of the Greek Cypriot trade embargo of Turkish Cypriots, free movement, a time-table for the return of Greek Cypriot refugees and their property, three constitutions (one for each community and one for the central government), vice-presidential (Turkish Cypriot) veto power (no rotating presidency), an island-wide referendum on European Community membership, and the return of Varosha and about 30 villages to Greek Cypriots.
 Turkish Cypriots would receive aid and compensation.
 Greek Cypriots would get Morphou.
-Denktash said that 40,000 Turkish Cypriots would be displaced or about one-quarter of the north's population.
+Denktash claimed that the territorial proposal would displace 40,000 Turkish Cypriots or about one-quarter of the north's population.
 Vassiliou estimated that 82,000 Greek Cypriots would be able to return home and that Denktash's 40,000 figure was inflated.